av3nger/cf-images/README.txt

 Fixed:
 * Compatibility with latest WordPress coding standards
 * PHP warnings with page parser module on pages with no images
+* Link for adding API key for AI module was not working

 = 1.4.1 - 21.08.2023 =